-&lt;sup>1Life insurance and annuities account for 14.8% and 5.1% of U.S. households' assets, respectively (Source: U.S. Census Wealth and Asset Ownership for Households: 2018).
+1Life insurance and annuities account for 14.8% and 5.1% of U.S. households' assets, respectively (Source: U.S. Census Wealth and Asset Ownership for Households: 2018).
 Life insurance and pension funds account for more than 30% of European households' financial assets (Source: ECB Statistical Data Warehouse).

-&lt;sup>2Surrender is closely related to lapse in life insurance.
-Lapses are contract terminations upon policyholders' failure to pay premiums, whereas surrenders typically refer to active terminations in exchange for a positive surrender value (e.g., see https://www.newyorklife.com/articles/glossary).
+2 "Surrender" refers to both full as well as partial terminations of insurance contracts.
+It is closely related to contract lapses.
+Lapses are contract terminations upon policyholders' failure to pay premiums, whereas surrenders typically refer to active terminations in exchange for a positive surrender value.